-At this conference, Enel promoted a number of initiatives to make an active contribution and illustrate our sustainability strategy and our low-carbon profile in terms of renewable energy, energy efficiency, smart grids and rural electrification.
-Combatting climate change is one of the responsibilities of a global energy organization like Enel as we seek to achieve full decarbonization by 2050, thereby contributing to the UN’s Sustainable Development Goal 13 (SDG 13).
+Combatting climate change and protecting the environment are among the responsibilities of a global energy organization like Enel as we seek to achieve full decarbonization of electricity production by 2050, thereby contributing to the United Nations Sustainable Development Goal 13 (SDG 13).

-Within the scope of our nuclear technology activities, Enel is publicly committed to ensuring that our plants adopt a clear nuclear safety policy and that those facilities are operated based on standards that ensure absolute priority for safety and protection of employees, the general public and the environment.
-The policy in respect of nuclear safety is to encourage excellence in all plant activities based on a strategy that seeks to go beyond mere compliance with applicable laws and regulations and to ensure the adoption of management approaches that embody the principles of continuous improvement and managing risk in a safe, secure manner.
+Within the scope of our nuclear technology activities, Enel is publicly committed to ensuring that our plants adopt a clear nuclear safety policy and that those facilities are operated based on standards that ensure absolute priority is given to safety and the protection of employees, the general public, and the environment.
+The policy in respect of nuclear safety is to encourage excellence in all plant activities based on a strategy that seeks to go beyond mere compliance with applicable laws and regulations and to ensure the adoption of management approaches that embody the principles of continuous improvement and managing risk.

 Water resource management